Sanfra1407/Sanfra1407/README.md

 ## About me

-I'm Giuseppe and I'm a Software Engineer.
+My journey into web development began almost casually back in 2005, when I was just fifteen.
+One day, while exploring Microsoft Office, I stumbled upon a program called FrontPage 2003.
+Curious to find out what it was for, I opened it and soon realized it was used to create websites.
+That moment changed everything.

-I started working with web stuff in 2004: when I was 14 years old.
-I still remember the first ugly pages made with Microsoft FrontPage 2003.
-At the beginning it was just a hobby but I officially turned into my job since 2012.
+I started experimenting with it, not knowing a single line of HTML.
+The process felt similar to PowerPoint — you dropped content, moved things around, and suddenly something appeared on the screen.
+The first time I saw my own web page come to life, the sense of satisfaction was indescribable.
+Linking pages together, creating tables, adding images, changing colors — it all felt magical, just like a kid discovering Paint for the first time.

 ### My job 🧑🏻‍💻

-Software Engineer with more than 10 years of professional experience, mainly focused on making front end projects.
+Software Engineer with over 10 years of experience in web development, focused on designing and delivering robust front end architectures.

-In the last 7 years I've developed JavaScript applications using React.js, Vue.js and Alpine.js.
+In the past 9 years I have developed and optimized complex applications using JavaScript/TypeScript, React.js, Vue.js and Nuxt.js, contributing to performance improvements, maintainable codebases and consistent design systems.

-I can also develop back end applications with PHP frameworks like Laravel and Lumen (this one mostly used for writing REST APIs).
+I also have experience in back end development with PHP frameworks such as Laravel and Lumen, mainly for RESTful APIs and integration with relational databases like MySQL and PostgreSQL

-During my career I have crafted CRM and CMS with third party APIs integration and MySQL/PostgreSQL, MongoDB and SQLite databases engines.
+I enjoy building scalable and maintainable web applications using modern and reliable technologies such as:

-I like creating web applications with the most innovative technologies such:
+- TypeScript
 - React.js
 - Vue.js
-- TypeScript
+- Nuxt.js
 - Laravel

 ### My hobbies 🚀